Power Transfer between Two Antenna Arrays in the Near Field: Numerical Results and Discussions

 \subsection{Center Feed}

-The promising beam-shaping capability of the center feed using different eigenmodes is illustrated in \cite{ICC2023}.\footnote{Recall from \cite[Section IV]{ICC2023} that the AMAF size $N_a=4$ provides very low side-lobe level ($<$ -50 dB) far-field patterns as in \cite[Fig. 3]{ICC2023} and also allows four eigenmodes of $\Tm$, enabling multiple functionalities, e.g., monopulse-like angular tracking, flat-top beams, etc. Therefore, we keep $N_a=4$.} Therefore, in this subsection, we focus on the AMAF-RIS power transfer.
 The numerical experimental results are summarized in Table \ref{tab:sigma_f}.
-We see in Table \ref{tab:sigma_f} that $\sigma_1^2$ is not the direct isotropic propagation loss at smaller f/D ratios (around 1 and smaller), e.g., for f/D $<$ 1, when the AMAF-RIS distance f is halved, $\sigma_1^2$ increases by only 3 dB; this is because: the AMAF and RIS phase centers are their respective centroids \cite{SLAcentroid}.
-In the regime of f/D $<$ 1, the end RIS elements do not receive increased power due to a smaller ``f'' because the angular spread from the center to the ends increases, resulting in a much lower power coupling from the AMAF to the end elements, and therefore when f is halved, $\sigma_1^2$ increases by only 3 dB instead of the expected 6 dB increase due to the reduced isotropic spreading loss at half distance.
-If f/D $>>$ 1, then the 6 dB increase and the inverse square law with focal length ``f'' holds in general, because then the angular spread from RIS center to RIS ends decreases and the two arrays see each other more like point sources in the far field.
-This is the reason why the $\sigma_1^2$ behavior deviates from the inverse square law as it applies to point sources.
-Note that as the f/D ratio decreases from 1 to 0.5, $\sigma_1^2$ consistently increases by almost 3 dB for $N_p=8, 16, \text{and}~ 32$, which means that the AMAF-RIS power transfer depends on the ``f/D ratio'' rather than only on the RIS size D per se.
-Furthermore, we also see in Table \ref{tab:sigma_f} that for a given f/D, the condition number of $\Tm$, given by $\sigma_1/\sigma_4$, remains essentially the same for different RIS sizes, e.g., for $\text{f/D} = 0.5$, the condition numbers for $N_p = 8, 16, \text{and}~ 32$ are $3.54, 3.57, \text{and}~ 3.58$, respectively.
-Similarly, $\big(\sum_{i=1}^{i=N_a=4} \sigma_i^2\big) -\sigma_1^2$ is also nearly constant for a given f/D, e.g, for $\text{f/D} = 0.5$, $\big(\sum_{i=1}^{i=N_a=4} \sigma_i^2\big) -\sigma_1^2$ are $3.65, 3.67, \text{and}~ 3.67$, respectively.
-Note that as f/D increases from 0.5 to 1, $\big(\sum_{i=1}^{i=N_a=4} \sigma_i^2\big)$ increases by 4.31 dB for $N_p = 8, 16, \text{and}~ 32$.
-Thus, in the f/D regime of interest, i.e., $0.5 < \text{f/D} < 1$, the condition number of $\Tm$ and its singular values are determined by the f/D ratio (for all RIS sizes $N_p$).
-However, if f is increased from 40 to 80 for $\text{D} (N_p) = 8, 16, \text{and}~ 32$, then $\sigma_1^2$ decreases by 5.85, 5.43, and 4.32 dB, respectively, because the f/D scales are different and decreasing (while f doubles in all three cases).
+We see in Table \ref{tab:sigma_f} that $\sigma_1^2$ is not the direct isotropic propagation loss at smaller $F/D$ ratios (around 1 and smaller), e.g., for $F/D<1$, when the AMAF-RIS distance $F$ is halved, $\sigma_1^2$ increases by only 3 dB.
+Recall that the AMAF and the RIS phase centers are their respective centroids \cite{SLAcentroid}.
+In the regime of $F/D<1$, the end RIS elements do not receive increased power due to a smaller ``$F$'' because the angular spread from the center to the ends increases with decreasing $F$, resulting in a much lower power coupling from the AMAF to the end elements, and therefore when $F$ is halved, $\sigma_1^2$ increases by only 3 dB instead of the expected 6 dB increase due to the reduced isotropic spreading loss at a half distance.
+This is the reason why the $\sigma_1^2$ behavior, for $F/D<1$, deviates from the inverse square law.
+In contrast, if $F/D >> 1$, then the 6 dB increase and the inverse square law with focal length ``$F$'' holds in general, because then the angular spread from RIS center to RIS ends is very small and the two arrays see each other more like point sources in the far field.